-Natural Heritage Database inquiries were submitted to NYSDEC Division of Fish and Wildlife on August 22, 2019, July 10, 2020, April 20, 2021, and May 9, 2022 to determine potential New York State and federally protected wildlife species likely to be present in or near the NY Project Area, with responses received on September 20, 2019, August 21, 2020 and June 3, 2021, respectively.
+Natural Heritage Database inquiries were submitted to NYSDEC Division of Fish and Wildlife on August 22, 2019, July 10, 2020, April 20, 2021, May 9, 2022, and July 27, 2023 to determine potential New York State and federally protected wildlife species likely to be present in or near the NY Project Area, with responses received on September 20, 2019, August 21, 2020, June 3, 2021, and June 14, 2022, respectively.
 Correspondence was updated as refinements were made to the NY Project location.

-The NYSDEC provided a list of species that have been documented in the vicinity of the cable landfall, onshore export and interconnection cable routes, and the onshore substation.
-An official Species List was also obtained from the USFWS IPaC project planning tool to identify threatened, endangered, proposed, and candidate species, as well as proposed and final designated critical habitats that may be present within or in the immediate vicinity of the NY Project Area.
+The NYSDEC provided a list of species that have been documented in the vicinity of the NY Project Area An official Species List was also obtained from the USFWS IPaC project planning tool to identify threatened, endangered, proposed, and candidate species, as well as proposed and final designated critical habitats that may be present within or in the immediate vicinity of the NY Project Area.
 Additional species data were obtained using desktop analyses of published, peer-reviewed, geographically relevant papers and technical reports.
 Relevant agency correspondence is provided in Appendix A.